-Recreational cannabis becomes legal in Illinois on Jan.
-1, 2020, and people are literally lining up to get a piece of the state’s pot pie.
+Recreational cannabis is now legal in Illinois, and people are literally lining up to get a piece of the state’s pot pie.

 That presents plenty of questions: Illinois residents want to know where to buy cannabis, how much and where they can consume it.
 Non-residents want to know if they can sample it too.
 Entrepreneurs want to know how to open a cannabis dispensary.

 And that’s just the tip of the iceberg.
 Things like law enforcement, workplace laws and social equity all pose additional inquiries.

 Do you have questions about cannabis in Illinois?
 NBC 5 Investigates spent the past four months diving into the politics, projected revenue, health risks and community impact of the state milestone to give you answers.
 Consider this your Cannabis in Illinois 101.

 When does recreational cannabis become legal in Illinois?

 Beginning Jan.
 1, 2020, adults over the age of 21 will be able to legally purchase cannabis from licensed dispensaries.
 Sales start at 6 a.m. in some locations.

 What identification do I need to buy cannabis in Illinois after Jan.
 1?